-Fiction collection items are allowed to be checked out for 4 weeks with one renewal; 3 item limit.
+Regardless of type of patron (faculty, student or staff), fiction collection items are checked out for 4 weeks with one renewal with a 3 item limit.

-Overdue fines are levied when items are overdue, mutilated or missing (see below, Fees and Fines).
+Overdue fines are levied when items are overdue, damaged or missing (see below, Fees and Fines).